 It might take place in a small room or a courtroom in a federal or state building or a large stadium or convention center.
 Sometimes special ceremonies are scheduled in historical landmarks such as Independence Hall or the U.S.S.
 Constitution.
-No matter where the oath ceremony is held, this is a momentous occasion, so make sure to wear appropriate clothing (no jeans, T-shirts, shorts, or flip flops).
+No matter where the oath ceremony is held, this is a momentous occasion, so make sure to wear appropriate clothing.
+(This is really not the day for jeans, T-shirts, shorts, or flip flops.)

 You must attend your oath ceremony appointment unless you request a new date and provide information as to why you cannot attend.
-You should arrive about an hour in advance of your appointment time, as you will need to check in with a U.S. Citizenship and Immigration Services (USCIS) officer.
-This officer will determine your eligibility and collect all your paperwork.
+You should arrive about an hour in advance of your appointment time, as you will need to check in with a USCIS officer.
+This officer will double check your eligibility and collect all your paperwork.

 You will need to bring Form N-445, Notice of Naturalization Oath Ceremony, which you will either receive at the conclusion of your interview or later in the mail.

 Form N-445 includes a questionnaire that is similar to the one you received on your Form N-400.
 When you arrive at the oath ceremony, a USCIS officer will collect your Form N-445.
-If you answer "yes" to any of the questions, you may not be allowed to take the oath that day.
-For more on these questions and maintaining eligibility prior to the oath ceremony, see “You're Not a Naturalized U.S. Citizen Until You Take the Oath!”
+If you answer "yes" to any of the questions, you might not be allowed to take the oath that day.
+For more on these questions and maintaining eligibility prior to the oath ceremony, see You're Not a Naturalized U.S. Citizen Until You Take the Oath!.

-To take a modified oath, you will need to prove that your objection is based on your sincerely held religious beliefs.
-For more information on this, see “I'm a Jehovah's Witness and can't take an oath -- can I still become a U.S. citizen?”.
+To take a modified oath leaving out the part about bearing arms and serving in the armed forces, you will need to prove that your objection is based on your sincerely held religious beliefs or a deeply held moral or ethical code.
+For more information on this, see FAQs About Taking Oath of U.S. Citizenship.

-After you take the oath, you will hear a congratulatory speech welcoming you as full-fledged U.S. citizens.
-You will also receive your naturalization certificate.
-Make sure that all information on it is correct, and sign it and keep it in a safe place.
-For what to do if your certificate is incorrect, go to “I just spotted an error on my naturalization certificate – what do I do?”
-Congratulations, you are now a U.S. citizen!
+Make sure that all information on the citizenship certificate is correct, and sign it and keep it in a safe place.
+For what to do if your certificate is incorrect, go to What Happens If the Information on My Naturalization Certificate Is Incorrect?.